varenyam-17/Bitwise-Set-Reset/README.md

+# Bitswise Set-Reset
  Varenyam Singh

 24070123126

-Aim: To study and implement C++ decision making statements
+## Aim: To study and implement C++ decision making statements

-Theory:Bitwise shift operators in C++ are powerful tools for manipulating data at the binary level.
+## Theory:Bitwise shift operators in C++ are powerful tools for manipulating data at the binary level.
 They allow you to shift the bits of an integer either to the left or right, which is often used for efficient arithmetic operations and low-level programming.

-🔧 Bitwise Shift Operators in C++
+### Bitwise Shift Operators in C++

-1. Left Shift (<<)
+#### 1. Left Shift (<<)

 - Syntax: a << b